Our August 2018 flyer:

 See the current case of a woman in a Canadian refuge who is expected to share a bedroom with a man who identifies as a woman (but presents as male).
 Kristi Hanna has been diagnosed with PTSD after sexual abuse, and is terrified.
 When she sought help from the Human Rights Legal Support Centre she was told that no help would be forthcoming as she had referred to her roommate as a ‘man’ and, as such, it was Hanna who was breaching discrimination laws.
 Canada has legislation on the self-declaration of sex which is very similar to that proposed in Scotland.

 2. See this blog post for a clear description of the censorship and threats to women who wish to discuss this proposed law change.
-Also terfisaslur.com and peaktrans.org, the website of Maria MacLachlan, who was assaulted when trying to attend a public meeting.
+Also terfisaslur.com, this collection of tweets, and peaktrans.org, the website of Maria MacLachlan, who was assaulted when trying to attend a public meeting.